cmaclell/human-like-learning-2024/aaai24-ss.md

 ### Creating Human-Like Learning Systems

-Given this focus, the major focus of the symposium will be to explore ongoing and proposed research into how to create artificial systems that exhibit human-like learning capabilities.
-Many different research efforts—spanning multiple methodological paradigms—have emphasized some aspects of human-like
+Given these characteristics, the major focus of the symposium will be to explore ongoing and proposed research into how to create artificial systems that exhibit human-like learning capabilities.
+Many different research efforts—spanning multiple methodological paradigms—have emphasized some aspects of human-like learning:
-learning:
 - **Cognitive architectures**: Researchers in this area have identified and operationalized several human-like learning assumptions, such as the assumption that "learning occurs online and incrementally" (Laird, Lebiere, &